 For 27 years, Gordon Hamersley and his wife Fiona welcomed guests to their Boston institution, Hamersley’s Bistro.
-Their roast chicken (who orders chicken when fine dining?) has a cult following, but it is this lamb dish plate that was the darling of the menu.
+Their roast chicken has a cult following, but it is this lamb dish plate that was the darling of the menu.
 Gordon Hamersley retired and this South End gem closed its doors forever in October 2014.
 Since then, we have made this lamb every year at the holidays.
 The smokiness of the dried ancho chile, the heat of the curry powder, the sweetness of the dates, and the well, nuttiness of the almonds merry into a paste with a decadent depth of flavor.
-A simple green salad and a luscious Bordeaux wine such as Pauillac from Ninety Plus Cellars, are all that is needed for a celebratory meal with friends and family gathered together to enjoy a feast that satisfies all of the senses.
+A simple green salad and a luscious Bordeaux wine such as Lot 201 Pauillac Grand Vin De Bordeax-Médoc are all that's needed for a celebratory meal with friends and family.
+Enjoy!

 Photo courtesy of Weston Table.

 12 dates, pitted and chopped

 1 1/2 cups chicken broth

 Two 7 or 8 bone lamb racks, frenched

 1/2 cup slivered almonds, toasted and chopped